chadbyoung/Snappy_Ubuntu_Core/Snapcraft_2.x/Cpp/hello_cpp/README_hello_cpp.md

 # README for hello_cpp

-This snap will do a few things
-* (1) run the make program and compile the cpp code
-* (2) snap the resulting file into an executable for snappy
+# Chad Young <chad_young@dell.com)

+This is a basic "Hello World!" c++ program.
+The uniqueness of this program is that it is compiled via the snapcraft process (while using a make file)

 ## How to run in Snappy
+Install the snap that is created using the --devmode option

-From the command prompt run the command "hello-world-cpp.run"
+From the command prompt run "hello-world-cpp.run" (minus quotes)